 At the Varsity and Junior Varsity levels, the National Science Bee’s first stage is the National Qualifying Exam.

-To register for the National Science Bee Varsity and JV National Qualifying Exam, please follow the instructions here.
+To register for the National Science Bee Varsity and JV National Qualifying Exam, please register here.

 There are three versions of this exam; students need to qualify for the National Championships through any one version of it.
 The three versions of the exam are the A Set, B Set, and C Set versions of the exam.
 All three exams are meant to be of comparable difficulty.